manniL/talk-hydration-vuejs-amsterdam-2024/slides.md

   * e.g. on scroll, on click or on browser idle
 * This improves the initial load time
 * If not being careful, this can lead to a waiting time on click though (bad _INP_)
-* Can be done via Harlan's `nuxt-delay-hydration` module
+* Can be achieved via Harlan's `nuxt-delay-hydration` module

 </VClicks>